-Aspal Press is an independent London-based publishing house dedicated to translating and publishing European literary gems for English speaking readers.
+Aspal Press is an independent London-based publishing house mainly dedicated to translating and publishing European literary gems for English speaking readers.
 Our Aspal Vintage imprint focusses on masterpieces of the late 19th and early 20th centuries while Aspal Prime is dedicated to contemporary novels which have been best sellers in their original language.
+In addition our Aspal Classics imprint offers a selection of classics by mostly English authors which have been unjustly neglected in recent years.
+Among our Classics is a sub-category of Jewish Classics – works which have either been written by a Jewish author or have as their subject Jewish life and society.

 Aspal Vintage